ceciliawambui/events-app/README.md

-# 🎉 Eventure – Events Management System
+# 🎉 EventHub – Events Management System

 **EventHub** is a full-featured event management platform built with **React** and **Firebase**.